 It’s not that you shouldn’t have any goals and visions for yourself.

 But goals and visions are not the same as expectations.

 They might appear to be the same, but they are not.

 After my episode of depression, I realized my mind always had this negative pattern whenever I had a vision for something.
 It goes something like this:

 - First, I will have a vision.
 I’m passionate about it.
 I actively work towards my vision.
 Everything is great.

 - Second, there will be non-acceptance.
 While building my vision, I still have a day job.
 There will always be something about my day job which I dislike.
 My mind will blow it out of proportion and make me feel that I should be spending more time building my vision instead.

 - Third, there will be expectations.
 I expect myself to execute my vision faster.
-I expect it to replace the income from my job, so that I don’t have to do my day job again.
-I expect myself to spend more time on my vision, and less time on my job.
+So that it will replace the income from my job and I don’t have to do my day job again.
+I have to spend more time on my vision, and less time for my job.

 - Fourth, there will be frustration.
 Where do I get more time for my vision?
 My own personal time, of course.
 After a while, I will feel stressed and burned out because I couldn’t keep up.
 I couldn’t execute my vision as fast as I expected.